vitorcodesalittle/plow/README.md

   - alias: 4ac                                 # Node name
     type: multiply                             # Python step function
     args:                                      # step function args
-      a: 4                                     # -- an arg may be a value ...
+      a: 4                                     # -- an arg may be a value or...
-      b: $ac                                   # -- or a reference to other step's output
+      b: $ac                                   # -- a reference to other step's output
-    deoends:                                   # -- Add predicates that may turn this branch off
+    deoends:                                   # Add predicates that may turn this branch off
-      - $other_step.result > 0
+      - $other_step.result > 0                 # -- predicates all may reference other steps outputs
 ```

+The workflow DAG's edges are taken from `args` and `depends` references, and the execution
+order will follow topological sorting.

-## Commands
+### Commands

 - `python -m plow.main print --tasks_path <path to python module/script where steps are defined>`: Prints the json schema to stdout.
 - `python -m plow.main run --tasks_path ... <path to workflow yaml>`: Runs a workflow, and outputs the resulting python dict.
 Each entry is a step's output